 An established working group of professionals and a national Building Contractor were formed to review the standard specification for a Tritax Symmetry building in the context of the UKGBC Framework Definition.

-In particular, the focus was to measure the quantum of carbon for a base building prior to tenant fit out and occupation – the elements that are wholly within Tritax Symmetry control.
-The method for measurement being in accordance with the framework as defined by the UKGBC.
+In particular, the focus was to measure the quantum of carbon for a base building prior to tenant fit out and occupation – the elements that are wholly within Tritax Symmetry’s control.
+The approach to measurement being in accordance with the UKGBC’s framework definition for net zero carbon in construction.

 Following the theoretical exercise, and as Tritax Symmetry had exchanged an Agreement for Lease with Co-op for a 660,000 sq ft building in Biggleswade, the working group was challenged with undertaking a pilot study of this building, both in its specific Co-op required form and also adjusted to reflect the same building constructed to our standard specification.

-Modelling was undertaken by Scott Hughes based upon the tendered data and quantification available with ongoing liaison with UKGBC to ensure compliance with their framework definition.
+Modelling was undertaken by Scott Hughes based upon the tendered data and quantification available with ongoing liaison with UKGBC to ensure alignment with their framework definition.

 Meetings were held with key members of the supply chain including Kingspan and CA Group to review their environmental product data and explore initiatives that are in place to review embodied carbon.